nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 .. sourcecode:: bash

-  $ ./waf --check-profile
+  $ ./ns3 --check-profile
   Waf: Entering directory \`/path/to/ns-allinone-3.35/ns-3.35/build\' Build profile: debug

-The build.py script discussed above supports also the ``--enable-examples`` and ``enable-tests`` arguments, but in general, does not directly support other waf options; for example, this will not work:
+The build.py script discussed above supports also the ``--enable-examples`` and ``enable-tests`` arguments, but in general, does not directly support other ns3 options; for example, this will not work:

 .. sourcecode:: bash